-- 1. The project will not significantly degrade terrestrial or aquatic plan life - 2.
-The determination of effects of the Project on terrestrial and aquatic plant life may include, but is not limited to, the following considerations: - a.
+- 1. The project will not significantly degrade terrestrial plan life or habitat. - 2.
+The determination of effects of the Project on terrestrial plant life or habitat may include, but is not limited to, the following considerations: - a.
 Changes to habitat of threatened or endangered plant species; - b.
 Changes to the structure and function of vegetation, including species composition, diversity, biomass, and productivity; - c.
-Changes in advancement or succession of desirable and less desirable species, including noxious weeds; and - d.
+Changes in advancement or succession of desirable and less desirable species, including noxious weeds; and d.
 Changes in threatened or endangered species.